-Ban Mian Minced Pork Noodle Soup (Flat Noodle Soup) – Easy homemade flat egg noodles are served in anchovies-based stock and served with minced pork, fried anchovies, and poached egg.
+Ban Mian Minced Pork Noodle Soup (Handmade Noodle Soup) – Easy homemade flat egg noodles are served in anchovies-based stock and served with minced pork, fried anchovies, and egg.

 Another noodle dish that I really found comfort in when I stayed in Singapore was ban mian (板麺).
 I had this pretty often for dinner as it is light and satisfying at the same time.
 The noodle is made with the exact same recipe for Mee Hoon Kueh.
 Mee hoon kueh and ban mian is actually the same thing!
 They are made with the exact same ingredients.
 Mee hoon kueh is the Hokkien version of ban mian.
 Usually, the noodle dough is flattened and then torn by hands to make irregular shapes noodle.
 Ban mian noodle dough is flattened and then cut into wide strands of noodles.

 HOMEMADE BAN MIAN NOODLE IS EASY TO MAKE AND NO FANCY MACHINE IS REQUIRED

 The noodle is made with wheat flour (all-purpose flour), eggs, water, and a bit of salt.
 Just like how one would make egg noodles.

 Here’s how to make homemade ban mian noodles from scratch: